alphagov/govuk-developer-docs/source/manual/assets.html.md

 ### How uploaded assets are stored and served

+Asset Manager stores its asset files in an S3 bucket (i.e.
+`govuk-assets-production` in production) and instructs nginx to proxy requests to them.

-Both Whitehall and Asset Manager store the asset files on an NFS share.
-This is hosted on the backend and whitehall-backend machines, and asset requests therefore go via the cache, frontend-lb, (whitehall-)frontend, backend-lb and backend machines.
+Whitehall stores its asset files on an NFS share.
+This NFS share is mounted on the backend and whitehall-backend machines, and asset requests therefore go via the cache, frontend-lb, (whitehall-)frontend, backend-lb and backend machines.

 It should be noted that both applications do actually serve the asset requests, rather than letting nginx serve directly from the share.
 This is to